ricvolpi/min-max-loss/README.md

 ## Getting started

-The file Tree.py allows to build the full binary Tree used in the work.
+The file Tree.py allows to build the full binary Tree used in the work and run the three functions necessary (initialize, sample, update).

 ### Prerequisites